shane-tomlinson/AFrame-JS/README.markdown

 ### Licensing ###
 AFrameJS is released under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).

+### Contributing ###
+AFrameJS is still in heavy development and has a long way to go to be a polished product.
+Any suggestions, any feedback, and any contributions will be taken seriously.

+I am especially in need at the moment of more people using AFrameJS to create simple apps that help point out where pain points, difficulties and down right strangenesses are.
+A clean API makes life so much easier, with help, I'd like to make AFrameJS the cleanest Javascript MVC library that exists.

+A second area that needs help is to write DOM adapters for various DOM libraries.
+Adapters are needed for [YUI](http://developer.yahoo.com/yui/), [Dojo](http://dojotoolkit.org/), [Ext](http://www.sencha.com/products/js/), and any other DOM libraries out there that are used.

+### Thanks Go To ###

 Shane Tomlinson
 set117 (show me a sign) yahoo.com